 The law against murder He replaced with a law against anger:

-“You have heard that the ancients were told, ‘you shall not commit murder … But I say to you that everyone who is angry with his brother shall be guilty …” (Matthew 5:20-21).
+“You have heard that the ancients were told, ‘you shall not commit murder … But I say to you that everyone who is angry with his brother shall be guilty …” (Matt 5:20-21).

-Still talking about people that make one angry or scared, He said: “love your enemies and pray for those who persecute you” (Matthew 5:44).
-Here Christ lifts the standard exponentially higher by defining even anger is a sin.
+Still talking about people that make one angry or scared, He said: “love your enemies and pray for those who persecute you” (Matt 5:44).
+Here Christ lifts the standard exponentially higher by defining even anger as a sin.
 Instead of anger, He requires us to love even our enemies.

 Christ not only replaced the Ten Commandments; he also replaced other Old Testament laws, for instance, God gave to Moses the rule “an eye for an eye, and a tooth for a tooth” (Lev.
 24:20), but now Christ teaches that we should not take revenge: